pepstock-org/Charba/readme.md

  * change `Date` storing into native object from `JsDate` to `double`.
  * change name to `OptionsEnvelop` class into `Envelop` because it can contain a generic object.
  * change from BODY to HEAD element where the resources will be injected.
+ * change unique ID of injected resources using the package name instead of the resource class name to avoid to inject the same resource twice, invoking the `Injector` programmatically.

 License
 -------